Ben King Award

 Founders Graduate Awards

-Founders awards for graduate study are two (2) $2,000 awards for members who are in graduate school now or who will enter graduate school next fall.
+Two (2) $2,000 awards for members who are in graduate school now or who will enter graduate school next fall.
 Academic standing, leadership and character are primary considerations for the awards.
 A cumulative GPA of 3.0 (on a 4.0 scale) is required to apply.

 Jerry Nelson Award